jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/read/_overflowduring.md

 {% tab title="Step by step" %}
 **Gets the amount that is overflowing when measured from the specified funding cycle.**

-_This amount changes as the price of ETH changes in relation to the funding cycle's currency._
+_This amount changes as the price of ETH changes in relation to the currency being used to measure the distribution limit._

 # Definition